 Similar to the Debt to Equity Ratio, the Debt to Capital Ratio gives an indication of the amount of debt possessed by a bank in relation to its total capital.
 Again, this is usually higher for a bank because of its operations, which creates a higher exposure to loans.
 A bank with a debt of $1000m and an Equity of $2000m will have a Debt to Capital Ratio of 0.33x but a D/E ratio of 0.5x

 - A higher leverage ratio is generally considered safer for a bank as it shows that the bank has higher capital compared to its assets (majorly loans).
 This is particularly useful when the economy falters, and the loans are not paid off.
 Banks have relatively fewer creditors than it has debtors, which makes it difficult to write off the loans, and hence at such times, a high equity capital pays off well.

 - A high leverage ratio means the banks have more capital reserves and are better positioned to withstand a financial crisis.
 However, it also means that it has less money to loan out, thereby reducing the bank’s profit.

-- The tier 1 leverage ratio is a direct outcome of the crisis and so far, has worked well, amidst all the amendments.
+- The tier 1 leverage ratio is a direct outcome of the crisis, and so far, it has worked well, amidst all the amendments.
 However, investors are still reliant on banks to calculate this number, and it is highly possible that investors will be fed an inaccurate picture.